about congenital anomaly data

 - For each data source, information about data collection and analytical methods, limitations, the citation and additional resources can be found on the Data Sources and Methods page.

-Distributed by: Canadian Congenital Anomalies Surveillance Network (CCASN), Public Health Agency of Canada
+Distributed by: Canadian Congenital Anomalies Surveillance Network (CCASN), Public Health Agency of Canada (PHAC)

 Data Collection Methods

 - Historically, the Canadian Congenital Anomalies Surveillance System (CCASS) collected information about anomalies identified through hospitalization in the first year of life.
 Since babies with congenital anomalies are often hospitalized more than once in their first year, the CCASS attempts to identify all duplicates using sex, date of birth, province, postal code, geocode, mother’s health insurance number (scrambled to protect confidentiality) and medical conditions.
 Because there are no unique identifiers to ensure positive identification, incomplete records make matching less accurate and result in over-counting the number of cases.

 - From 2001 to 2011, the CCASS was based on identification of congenital anomalies as a result of hospitalization in the first month of life.